elastisys/compliantkubernetes/docs/user-guide/network-model.md

 ### Rate Limits

 Let's Encrypt provides rate-limits on generated certificates to ensure fair usage across all clients.
-The production environment limits can be exceeded more frequently in environments certificates are installed or reinstalled frequently.
+The production environment limits can be exceeded more frequently in environments where certificates are installed or reinstalled frequently.
 This can result in failed installations due to rate limit exceptions on certificate generation.

 In such environments, it is better to use the Let's Encrypt staging environment, which has much higher limits than the production environment.